snorfalorpagus/ascii-world-map/README.md

 # ASCII world map

-Print a map of the world in ASCII using Shapely and Rtree.
+Print a map of the world in ASCII using Shapely, Rtree and pyproj.

 ![screenshot](images/screenshot1.png)